GLOSSARY

 NURUNGJI

-A toasty scorched layer of rice on the bottom of the rice pot often Gamasot (traditional Korean cast-iron pan).
-It is commonly made into a Sungnyung – a tea made from this layer of rice, or into a porridge.
+A toasty scorched layer of rice on the bottom of the rice pot (often at the bottom of gamasot).
+It is commonly made into sungnyung (a tea made from this layer of rice) or porridge.

 OI-SOBAGI

 Stuffed cucumber kimchi.
-Cucumbers are first salted and brined then stuffed with various seasonings that usually include garlic chives and dried chili flake.
-Oi-Sobagi can be eaten briefly marinated or lightly fermented.
+Cucumbers (“oi”) are first salted and brined, then stuffed with various seasonings that usually include garlic chives and dried chili flake.
+Oi-sobagi can be eaten briefly marinated or lightly fermented.

 O-SAM